javorszky/framework-muxer-showdown/README.md

 Also, it's a lot more awkward to work with than the standard library websocket or the gobwas implementation, but it can be done.

 #### Path specificity

+This one fails our requirements.

+* ✅ has catch-all parameter in the form of `/path/{somename:*}`, which needs to go at the end of the route
+* ✅ if there's a static route that overlaps with a catch-all, that one gets handled first, regardless of which declaration comes first in the app
+* ❌ does not handle `/spec` and `/spec/` differently.
+Can't make it handle them differently
+* ❌ `/path/{somename:*}` does not match `GET /path/` where `somename` would be empty.
+It either redirects to `/path`, without the trailing slash, or gives us a 404

 #### Path variables